 What’s changed?
 The new Babson MBA now has more room for customization and is more in tune with the job market than ever before.
 It’s still offered in full-time (one-year and two-year) and part-time (evening and blended) formats, but for the first time no matter which track you choose, everyone will complete the degree in 45 credits.
 Most exciting of all, a full two-thirds of the curriculum is made up of electives, meaning students can quickly roll up their sleeves in the areas they’re most excited about.

 Considering an MBA?
-Don’t miss our upcoming application deadlines on April 12 and June 1.
+Don’t miss our upcoming application deadline on June 1.

 To learn more about what makes the new MBA different, we sat down with those who know the program best—the team that helped design it.
 Here are their favorite parts of Babson’s newest program: